-All operations of the Trust and its subsidiaries are classified as continuing.
+All operations of the Trust and its subsidiary are classified as continuing.

 The individual results of the Charity alone are included in the notes to these accounts and are not presented as a primary statement in accordance with s408 Companies Act 2006.
-All funds in both the current and comparative figures represent unrestricted funds and therefore no comparative statement of Financial Activities is presented with these financial statements.
+All funds in the comparative period represented unrestricted funds and therefore no comparative statement of Financial Activities is presented with these financial statements.